-- Were the programs/services of the right quality and content to support CalFresh Outreach? - How many individuals participated in the program and how many did you help either receive or maintain CalFresh Benefits? - Did the program reach the population that it was intended to reach? - · Are those who participated satisfied with the program?
+- Were the programs/services of the right quality and content to support CalFresh Outreach? - How many individuals did you help either receive or maintain CalFresh benefits? - Did the program reach the population that it was intended to reach?
+Participant count in total? - Are those who participated satisfied with the program?